ljmurill/Euphony/README.md

 # Euphony
 [Euphony](https://euphonysound.herokuapp.com/), a place to listen to tunes!
-A clone of SoundCloud where you are able to upload music and comment on songs.
+A website inspired by SoundCloud where you are able to upload music and comment on songs.

 ## Technologies
 This app makes use of the following technologies: